anoopsarkar/advanced-nlp-class/hw1.md

 ### CRF Layer

-A CRF layer can look at consistent labels (e.g. `I` tags always follow `B` tags for the same span, and other such consistencies) and produce more coherent label sequences.
+A Conditional Random Field (CRF) layer can look at consistent labels (e.g. `I` tags always follow `B` tags for the same span, and other such consistencies) and produce more coherent label sequences.

 For an input sequence $$\mathbf{x} = (x_{1}, \ldots, x_{n})$$ and a sequence
 of predictions for the output labels $$\mathbf{y} = (y_{1}, \ldots, y_{n})$$